computerscienceiscool/auton-survival/README.md

 **Survival Analysis** involves estimating when an event of interest, \( T \) would take places given some features or covariates \( X \).
-In statistics and ML these scenarious are modelled as regression to estimate the conditional survival distribution, \( P(T>t|X) \).
+In statistics and ML these scenarios are modelled as regression to estimate the conditional survival distribution, \( P(T>t|X) \).
 As compared to typical regression problems, Survival Analysis differs in two major ways: